-RPC arguments or results may be very large.
+An individual RPC argument or result may be very large.
 For example, NFS READ and WRITE payloads are often 100KB or larger.

 An RPC client system can be made more efficient if large RPC arguments and results are transferred by a third party such as intelligent network interface hardware.
 Remote Direct Memory Access (RDMA) enables offloading data movement to avoid the negative performance effects of using traditional host-based network operations to move bulk data.